yash0530/system_design_learning/README.md

 - **Document Databases**
     - Data is stored in documents (instead of rows and columns in a table) and these documents are grouped together in collections.
     - Each document can have an entirely different structure.
-    - Example: MongoDB, CouchDB, and Firebase
+    - Example: MongoDB, CouchDB, Firestore (Firebase's document DB)
 - **Wide-Column Databases**
     - A column family is roughly like a table, but each row can have a different set of columns, and new columns can be added at any time without changing a global schema.
     - Columnar databases are best suited for analyzing large datasets, distributed workloads where you need to scale horizontally across many machines.